-- 1. Examinable material on the general exclusionary rule in relation to evidence of opinion will consist of the general rule that only evidence of fact may be adduced.
-The relevant material is addressed in the commentary at paragraph 35.0.1 (second sub-paragraph) of Volume 1 of 'Civil Procedure' (the White Book) 20212022. - Examinable material on the main exceptions to the general exclusionary rule in relation to evidence of opinion will consist of expert evidence and statements of opinion made as a way of conveying relevant facts personally perceived by the witness.
-The relevant material is addressed in the commentary at paragraph 35.0.1 (first three sub-paragraphs) of Volume 1 of 'Civil Procedure' (the White Book) 20212022; and section 3 of the Civil Evidence Act 1972, at paragraph 9B-1060 of Volume 2 of 'Civil Procedure' (the White Book) 20212022. - 3.
-Examinable material on expert opinion evidence in use of expert opinion evidence in civil proceedings will consist of general requirements for expert evidence; expert evidence at trial; expert availability and the trial timetable; judicial assessment of expert evidence; experts and the ultimate question; the court's duty to restrict expert evidence; the effect of the rule; circumstances where expert evidence held not to be necessary types of cases raising particular considerations; overriding duty of experts to the court; duties and responsibilities of experts; the court's power to restrict expert evidence; court's permission to adduce expert evidence; pre-action protocols and disclosure of expert reports; general requirement for expert evidence to be given in a written report; written questions to experts; the court's power to direct that evidence is to be given by a single joint expert; obtaining further expert evidence; form and content of an expert's report; use by one party of an expert's report disclosed by another; discussions between experts; consequence of failing to disclose expert's report; expert's right to ask court for directions; service of information; cross-examination of experts on the contents of their instructions; questions to experts; circumstances relevant to allowing parties to rely on expert evidence and whether evidence should be from a single joint expert; and serving court orders on experts.
-The relevant material is addressed in CPR 35.1, 35.2, 35.3, 35.4-6, 35.7, 35.10, 35.11, 35.12-14; PD35 paragraphs 1-9; and the commentary at paragraphs 35.0.2, 35.0.3, 35.0.4, 35.1.1, 35.1.2, 35.1.3, 35.1.4, 35.1.7 (first, second and eleventh paragraphs), 35.3.2, 35.4.2, 35.4.2.1, 35.4.2.2 (first, second, third, fourth, fifth and seventh paragraphs), 35.4.4, 35.7.4 and 35.11.1 of Volume 1 of 'Civil Procedure' (the White Book) 20212022.
+- Examinable material on the general exclusionary rule in relation to evidence of opinion will consist of the general rule that only evidence of fact may be adduced.
+The relevant material is addressed in the commentary at paragraph 35.0.1 (second sub-paragraph) of Volume 1 of 'Civil Procedure' (the White Book) 2022. - Examinable material on the main exceptions to the general exclusionary rule in relation to evidence of opinion will consist of expert evidence and statements of opinion made as a way of conveying relevant facts personally perceived by the witness.
+The relevant material is addressed in the commentary at paragraph 35.0.1 (first three sub-paragraphs) of Volume 1 of 'Civil Procedure' (the White Book) 2022; and section 3 of the Civil Evidence Act 1972, at paragraph 9B-1060 of Volume 2 of 'Civil Procedure' (the White Book) 2022. - 3.
+Examinable material on expert opinion evidence in use of expert opinion evidence in civil proceedings will consist of general requirements for expert evidence; expert evidence at trial; expert availability and the trial timetable; judicial assessment of expert evidence; experts and the ultimate question; the court's duty to restrict expert evidence; the effect of the rule; types of cases raising particular considerations; overriding duty of experts to the court; duties and responsibilities of experts; the court's power to restrict expert evidence; court's permission to adduce expert evidence; pre-action protocols and disclosure of expert reports; general requirement for expert evidence to be given in a written report; written questions to experts; the court's power to direct that evidence is to be given by a single joint expert; obtaining further expert evidence; form and content of an expert's report; use by one party of an expert's report disclosed by another; discussions between experts; consequence of failing to disclose expert's report; expert's right to ask court for directions; service of information; cross-examination of experts on the contents of their instructions; questions to experts; circumstances relevant to allowing parties to rely on expert evidence and whether evidence should be from a single joint expert; and serving court orders on experts.
+The relevant material is addressed in CPR 35.1, 35.2, 35.3, 35.4-6, 35.7, 35.10, 35.11, 35.12-14; PD35 paragraphs 1-9; and the commentary at paragraphs 35.0.2, 35.0.3, 35.0.4, 35.1.1, 35.1.2, 35.1.3, 35.1.4, 35.1.7 (35.3.2, 35.4.2, 35.4.2.1, 35.4.2.2 (), 35.4.4, 35.7.4 and 35.11.1 of Volume 1 of 'Civil Procedure' (the White Book) 2022.